vindelhn/rickandmortyapp/README.md

 <!-- TITLE -->
 ## Rick and Morty Flutter
 Flutter demo app using Flutter.
-Fetching data from network.
+Fetching data from rickandmortyapi.com.

 <!-- ABOUT THE PROJECT -->